doriantaylor/rb-uuid-ncname/README.md

 code written during the transition produces the correct results.

 > Unless you have to support identifiers generated from version 0.1.3
-> or newer, you should be running these methods with `version: 1`.
+> or older, you should be running these methods with `version: 1`.

 ## Rationale & Method